microsoft/MixedReality-WorldLockingTools-Samples/Tutorial/01_Minimal/01_Minimal.md

 * Download and import the  version of Microsoft.MixedReality.Unity.WorldLockingTools.Tools which corresponds with the CoreEngine package you previously imported.

 * If you didn't already, you will now have a **Mixed Reality** dropdown menu.
 Within it, find the *World Locking Tools* section.
 The *Configure scene* option automates the configuration you did in the previous section.
-Select *Add development visualizers*.
+Now select *Add development visualizers*.

 ![Automated addition of development visualizers](~/DocGen/Images/Minimal/AddVisualizers.png)